dgelsin/mRibo/README.md

 ```
 mRibo can then be executed via ./mRibo/mRibo/bin/mRibo

-To make it executable from anywhere:
+then to make it executable from anywhere:
 ```
-cp mRibo/mRibo/bin/mRibo /usr/local/bin/
+cp mRibo/mRibo/bin/* /usr/local/bin/
 ```

 ### REQUIREMENTS: